Bad Debts in Cash Flow Statement?

-Q:Where is the writing off of bad debts entered on the cash flow statement?
+Question:Where is the writing off of bad debts entered on the cash flow statement?

 That's kind of a trick question.
-Because bad debts are generally not included in the cash flow statement.
+Because bad debts are generally not

-You see, bad debts are not an actual flow of cash.
-It's just an accounting entry (a loss or expense) but there is no actual cash
+So it's just an accounting entry (a loss or expense) but there is no actual cash

-but not included as a line item in the cash flow statement.
+but not included as a line item in the cash flow statement (direct method).